 • We speak of primary dyspareunia when the pain has always been present, from the first sexual intercourse.

-• When the pain appears at a later time in the life of the woman who has already had sexual intercourse several times before, we will then speak of secondary dyspareunia.
+• When the pain appears at a later point in the life of a woman who has already had several previous sexual intercourses, we speak of secondary dyspareunia.

 It's important to talk about it!

-Sex is above all a moment of pleasure.
-It is therefore important that these reports go perfectly!
+Sexual intercourse is above all a moment of pleasure.
+It is therefore important that these relations go wonderfully!

-If any pain appears, the first person to report it to is his partner so that he can adapt/change his behavior.
-Communication remains essential during sexual intercourse, it is the best tool so that there is no confusion.
+If any pain occurs, the first person to report it to is his/her partner so that he/she can adapt/change his/her behavior.
+Communication remains essential during sexual intercourse, it is the best tool to ensure that there is no confusion.

 If the pain persists, it is better to take a short break to make an appointment with a sexual health professional.
-There is no shame or embarrassment in having to consult because it is in no way your fault.
+There is no shame or embarrassment in consulting because it is in no way your fault.

 Other ways to nourish your sex life with your partner